 This isn’t MSF’s first experience of the RS5’s V6 drivetrain, having sampled it for the first time in Malaga for theRS4 launch.
 However, the V6 feels more at home in the RS5, suiting the slightly more sports-focused, coupe ethos of the car down to the ground.
 This goes for the sound too, which through the RS Sport exhaust is a fine soundtrack to drive to.

 The coupe shell is lighter too, dropping the 0-60 time of the RS4 from an already-impressive 4.1 seconds to 3.9.
 The same 8-speed transmission is employed; a unit we had reservations about after our tests of the RS4.
 However, we’re pleased to report a better experience in the RS5, with the RS4’s hesitation during shifts non-existent.

 Fuel economy too was very good – long runs saw the figures hover around the 30mpg mark; no small feat for a motor pumping out ~450hp.
-Of course, push the RS5 hard and these tumble, but for the performance on offer it’s hard to feel aggrieved.
+Of course, push the RS5 hard and this tumble, but for the performance on offer, it’s hard to feel aggrieved.

 On The Road